History of Saudi Arabia: Modern history

-Abdulaziz's military and political successes were not mirrored economically until vast reserves of oil were discovered in 1938 in the Al-Hasa region, along the Persian Gulf coast.
-Development began in 1941 and by 1949, production was in full swing.
+Although Abdulaziz had military and political success, the country struggled economically until commercial volumes of oil were discovered in 1938 in the Al-Hasa region, along the Persian Gulf coast.
+Development began in 1946, after being delayed due to World War II.
+By 1949, oil production was in full swing.

-In February 1945, King Abdul Aziz met President Franklin D. Roosevelt aboard the USS Quincy in the Suez Canal.
-A historic handshake agreeing on supplying oil to the United States in exchange for guaranteed protection to the Saudi regime is still in force today.
-It has survived seven Saudi kings and twelve US presidents.
+In February 1945, Abdulaziz and U.S. President Franklin D. Roosevelt met aboard the USS Quincy in the Suez Canal.
+There they made a historic handshake agreement (still in effect today), whereby Saudi Arabia would supply oil to the United States in exchange for American military protection of the Saudi regime.

-Abdulaziz died in 1953.
-King Saud succeeded to the throne on his father's death in 1953.
+Abdulaziz died in 1953, upon which his son King Saud succeeded to the throne.
 Oil provided Saudi Arabia with economic prosperity and a great deal of political leverage in the international community.
-At the same time, the government became increasingly wasteful and lavish.
+Meanwhile, the government became increasingly wasteful and lavish.
 Despite the new wealth, extravagant spending led to governmental deficits and foreign borrowing in the 1950s.

 However, by the early 1960s, an intense rivalry between the King and his half-brother, Prince Faisal, emerged, fueled by doubts in the royal family over Saud's competence.
 As a consequence, Saud was deposed in favor of Faisal in 1964.

 The mid-1960s saw external pressures generated by Saudi-Egyptian differences over Yemen.
 When civil war broke out in 1962 between Yemeni royalists and republicans, Egyptian forces entered Yemen to support the new republican government, while Saudi Arabia backed the royalists.
 It is estimated that between 1962 and 1970, the monarchy in Saudi Arabia faced one of the gravest threats to its survival from Yemen.
-Meanwhile, Ahmad Shukeiri was relieved from his post as representative of Saudi Arabia at the UN after praising the fascist far-right organization Tacuara, and this embarrassed Arabs and caused Latin American objections.
+Meanwhile, Ahmad Shukeiri was relieved from his post as representative of Saudi Arabia at the UN after praising the fascist far-right organization Tacuara, as this embarrassed Arabs and caused Latin American objections.

 Days before his dismissal, Hutchinson News reported that Arab diplomats, who claimed to be in close touch with the Saudi Arabian government, became so annoyed at Shukairy for his rash speech that they spoke of urging Saudi Prince Faisal to recall him.
 This case was not the first time they disapproved of his views and rhetoric.

 Tensions with Yemen subsided only after 1967, when Egypt withdrew its troops from the country.
 Saudi forces did not participate in the Six-Day (Arab–Israeli) War of June 1967, but the government later provided annual subsidies to Egypt, Jordan, and Syria to support their economies.